On Revenue Maximization with Sharp Multi-Unit Demands: Introduction

 We study the economic problem as a two-sided market where the supply side is composed of $m$ indivisible items and each item $j$ has a parameter $\qual_j$, measuring the quality of the item.
 For example, in TV advertising, inventories of a commercial break are usually divided into slots of five seconds each, and every slot has an expected number of viewers.
 The other side of the market has $n$ potential buyers where each buyer $i$ has a demand $d_i$ (the number of items that $i$ requests) and a value $v_{i}$ (the benefit to $i$ for an item of unit quality).
 Thus, the valuation that $i$ obtains from item $j$ is given by $v_{ij}=v_i\qual_j$.
+We suppose the valuation function is also additive by standard assumption in position auction.
 The $v_i\qual_j$ valuation model has been considered by Edelman et al.~\cite{EOS07} and Varian~\cite{Va07} in their seminal work for keywords advertising.
 We will focus on the {\em sharp} demand case, where every buyer requests exactly $d_i$ items.
 This scenario captures some similarity but is still quite different from single-minded buyers (i.e., each one desires a fixed combination of items) and is distinct from the {\em relaxed} demand case, where every buyer requests at most $d_i$ items.
-In the practical setting of the rich media advertisement, one slot can be sold as a single text ad, or several (three, as an example) slots for one rich media ad.
-To merge several slots into one single rich media slot ad, the chosen slots must be connected to each other.
-Though this does not in general hold, our solution has a consecutive property in terms of the quaility value, which will usually resolve the application issue.
+In the practical setting of rich media advertisement, one slot can be sold as a single text ad, or some given number of slots for one rich media ad.
+In practice, these slots would normally have to be adjacent.
+Here we do not explicitly impose that as a requirement, but it turns out to be satisfied by our solution, provided that slots are ordered by quality value.

 Given the valuations and demands from the buyers, the market maker decides on a price vector $\mathbf{p}=(p_j)$ for all items and an allocation of items to buyers, as an output of the market.
 The question is one of which output the market maker should choose to achieve certain objectives.
 In this paper, we assume that the market maker would like to maximize his own revenue, which is defined to be the total payment collected from the buyers.
 While revenue maximization is a natural goal from the market maker's perspective, buyers may have their own objectives as well.
 We aim to model a ``free market'' where consumers are price takers; thus, in a robust solution concept, one has to consider the performance of the whole market and the interests of the buyers.